haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 	- Don't forget to save your edits and toggle off editing

 5. Now look at the ring_rail_line_stations and railway_stations layers, for the visualization we would only like to have the stations that are part of the ring rail line, and have them seperated by pre-existing, new, and planned stations.
-	- Let's start by removing the stations that are not part of the ring rail line, toggle on editing for the railway_stations layer, select the stations we want to remove, and use *Delete Selected* in the editing toolbar (save edits and toggle off editing).
+	- Let's start by removing the stations that are not part of the ring rail line, toggle on editing for the railway_stations layer, select the stations we want to remove, and use *Delete Selected* in the editing toolbar (Don't forget to save edits and toggle off editing).
 	- Now take a look at the attribute table of the ring_rail_line_stations layer, as you can see there is already a field for which stations are new and planned, so we can use symbology to differentiate these.
 	- Optionally: Convert the train stations from polygons to points: https://docs.qgis.org/3.16/en/docs/user_manual/processing_algs/qgis/vectorgeometry.html#centroids
 		- In thi scase, points scale better, are easier to edit, and easier to add labels to